 It is crucial that we identify unacceptable behaviours and their causes, and deal with them early enough.
 Choosing to ignore them causes these behaviours to become the child’s normal response to life situations and will lead to her becoming a dysfunctional adult.
 It is up to us, parents, to see that behavioural problems don’t interfere with the child’s development and positive experiences.

 Here are five common behavioural problems in preschoolers and tips on how you can deal with them simply, but effectively.
-(Remember, it is normal for a child to display one or more of these behaviours).
+(Remember, it is normal for a child to display one or more of these behaviours occasionally).

 1. Temper Tantrums: Most children throw a tantrum at some time or the other.
 Although these situations are extremely embarrassing and stressful, a little patience on your part can do wonders.
 Children usually throw a tantrum when they cannot manage emotions like anger, sadness and disappointment, or even when they cannot control a situation.
 Hunger and tiredness are also likely to bring on tantrums in some children.
 Sometimes, tantrums can be used as a manipulative technique.